coderflower-dev/passgen/README.md

 `sh build.sh` in Terminal
 ### To compile for Windows
-`build.bat` in Console (Modify `gcc` in `build.bat` to your own compiler)
+`build.bat` in Console (Modify `gcc` in `build.bat` to your own compiler) Windows users run the program from Console, running the exe normally will not work.

 *https://en.wikipedia.org/wiki/Itanium